Ear Repair: Pull Your Hair Back and Be Proud

 About the Procedure

-Earlobe Repair and Reduction procedures repair torn and overstretched earlobes, as well as reduce the natural size of the earlobe.
-Patients who have very thin earlobes and wear heavy earrings may find that their earlobes stretch over time.
-Patients with pierced ears are also at risk for having earrings ripped out of the ears causing the lobe to tear.
+Earlobe Repair and Reduction procedures repair torn and overstretched earlobes and reduce the natural size of the earlobe.
+Patients who have thin earlobes and wear heavy earrings may find that their earlobes stretch over time.
+Patients with pierced ears are also at risk for having earrings ripped out causing the lobe to tear.
 While earlobe stretching is popular, some patients change their minds and want to reverse the effects.

-Earlobe Repair surgery is a relatively minor surgery that requires only local anesthesia.
+Earlobe Repair surgery is a relatively minor surgery which requires only local anesthesia.
 The procedure typically requires only about 20 minutes per ear.
-In most cases, tissue does not need to be removed, unless the skin has already begun to heal.
-The earlobe is sutured together, and healing typically takes only about one week.
+In most cases, tissue does not need to be removed unless the skin has already begun to heal.
+Dr. Solomon sutures the earlobe together, and healing typically takes only about one week.

 Earlobes that are naturally elongated benefit from earlobe repair and reduction surgery.
 To perform this surgery, Dr. Solomon removes a triangular piece of tissue from the earlobe.
-The earlobe is then sutured, and healing takes about one week.
+He sutures the lobe and healing takes about one week.

 Candidates for Earlobe Repair & Reduction

 Being a candidate for earlobe repair is based upon the individual patient’s needs and physical characteristics of the earlobes.
 There are 3 common types of repair: